Skip to main content

 Demonstrate control over domains on a pending OV or EV TLS/SSL certificate order

-Industry standards prevent Certificate Authorities (CAs), such as DigiCert, from issuing your TLS/SSL certificate until you demonstrate control over the fully qualified domain names (FQDNs) and IP address on the certificate order.
+Industry standards prevent Certificate Authorities from issuing your TLS/SSL certificate until you demonstrate control over the domains and IP addresses on the certificate.
 We refer to this process as the Domain Control Validation (DCV) process.

 DigiCert currently supports these DCV Methods: